Omer0191/dds_analysis/docs/source/content/installation.rst

 Please send email to Dr. Junbai Wang (junbai.wang@medisin.uio.no) for requesting a free download of DDS-analysis pacakge.

-Remember include your name, Institution/company name, Email of your institute or company (do not use gmail or yahoo email etc), and a brief description of the purpose for using package with subject title "bpb3/dds request "  for your email.
+Remember to include your name, Institution/company name, Email of your institute or company (do not use gmail or yahoo email etc), and a brief description of the purpose for using package with subject title "bpb3/dds request "  for your email.

 Install
 -------